 Basically, dropping questions and curving the exam are philosophically and operationally different.
-Questions are dropped when they are "bad" (i.e. they don't measure what we intended to measure).
+Questions are dropped when they do not measure what the faculty intended to measure.
 Exams are curved when they are fair, but overall more difficult than anticipated.
-In the School of Nursing, we have a detailed process for making this determination.
+In the School of Nursing, a detailed process for making this determination.

-For each exam, we obtain performance statistics on every question.
-We look at questions that a large number of students answered incorrectly.
-We also look at the discrimination factor for each question, which is an indicator of how well each person answered a question in comparison to how well each person did on the whole exam.
-Based on this information, we can identify bad questions.
+For each exam, performance statistics are obtained on every question.
+Faculty look at questions that a large number of students answered incorrectly.
+Faculty also look at the discrimination factor for each question, which is an indicator of how well each person answered a question in comparison to how well each person did on the whole exam.

-If a question is bad (i.e. not measuring what it was designed to measure), we drop it.
-We realize that, at quick glance, this may seem unfair.
-Some students feel like they should get an extra point, if they managed to do well on a bad question.
+If a question is not measuring what it was designed to measure, it is dropped.
+Faculty realize that, at quick glance, this may seem unfair.
+Some students feel like they should get an extra point, if they managed to do well on a question that did not measure up.
 However, if a question is not performing appropriately, it is not fair to use it.
 No student should gain from it and no student should be penalized by it.
 It must be removed from the test.

-After bad questions are dropped, we review the score distribution and make a determination on whether the exam also needs to be curved.
+After a question is dropped, the score distribution is reviewed and a decision is made on whether the exam also needs to be curved.
 If an exam is curved, points are given to everyone, regardless of performance.
 Everyone's score goes up.
 An exam may be curved if it had too many good questions that were too difficult resulting in a disproportionate number of low scores.
 Curving has to do with the balance of an exam, not with individual questions.

 Used with permission: Pharmacy Learning Collaborative - University of Minnesota College of Pharmacy.
+(2015)